 GPM= 2.45 * (ID in inches)² * (VELOCITY in ft/sec)

 ID = inside diameter of the pipe in inches.

-However temperature viscosity and pressure will not effect a doppler flow reading.
+However, temperature viscosity and pressure will not affect a doppler flow reading.

 What if my fluid is not water?